Skip to main content

 Beat the Peak

-Did you know that energy costs more during "peak hours," certain times during the day when more people are using energy at once?
-With so much demand for electricity, it costs more for electric companies like your Co-op to purchase and provide.
-Peak hours tend to vary depending on time of year, but they usually last from mid-morning to evening in the summer, and early to mid-morning then early evening to night-time in the winter.
-As a general rule, when more people would be awake and home from work, more energy will be used.
+During "peak hours," times during the day when more people are typically using electricity, energy is more costly for utilities like your Co-op to purchase and provide.
+Peak hours tend to vary depending on time of year, but as a general rule they align with when more people would be awake and at home, using electricity.
+Peak hours usually last from mid-morning to evening in the summer, and early to mid-morning then early evening to nighttime in the winter.

-BEAT THE PEAK is the new moniker for the Cooperative's Load Control Program, a long standing program whose sole purpose is to save our members money.
-With the new name comes new incentives.
+BEAT THE PEAK is our long-standing Load Control program whose sole purpose is to save our members money.
+With the name comes new incentives.
 In June we started offering monetary incentives to participate in the program.
-If you sign up for your electric water heater we will be offering $100.00, in the form of a bill credit or gift card, along with a $2.00 bill credit per month.
-Signing up your central air conditioner will earn you $50.00 in the form of a bill credit or gift card, along with a $5.00 bill credit per month.
+If you sign up for your electric water heater we will be offering $100.00, in the form of a bill credit, along with a $2.00 bill credit per month.
+Signing up your central air conditioner will earn you $50.00 in the form of a bill credit, along with a $5.00 bill credit per month during summer months of June through August.
+More information on how load control works is available below.

 What is load management?